Lower Lusatia: History

-In 1136 Conrad the Great of the House of Wettin, margrave of Meissen, also received the March of Lusatia.
-In the early 13th century, Lower Lusatia was either entirely or partly, reintegrated with Poland under Henry the Bearded.
+In 1136, Conrad the Great of the House of Wettin, margrave of Meissen, also received the March of Lusatia.
+In the early 13th century, Lusatia (proper) was either entirely or partly, reintegrated with Poland under Henry the Bearded.
 Later on, it was once again lost to the Wettin dynasty, who ruled it until in 1303 it was acquired by the Ascanian margraves of Brandenburg.
 For centuries, from as early as the Middle Ages, trade flourished, and several important trade routes ran through Lower Lusatia, connecting German states in the west, Poland in the east and Bohemia in the south.